dylanlan/dylanlan.github.io/_posts/2024-01-10-website-updated.md

 categories: awakening
 ---

-I added a "Guild" page to this website today - you can find it on the left navigation menu.
+I added a "Guild" page to this website today, as well as a "Silly Games" page.
+You can find both on the left navigation menu.